DavidCPorter/pagerankSpark/README.md

 leader: 9534 Jps
 ```

+__OBS:__ I order to have an always working environment you effective

 ### Spark sorting application

 Simple application that sort an input .csv file from HDFS and saves it back sorted into HDFS.
 The sparkSession used is the one suggested in the homework description, thus: